 Keep your body active by aiming for 150 minutes of moderate aerobic exercise and two or more muscle-strengthening sessions weekly.
 “Continue eating a heart-healthy diet low in saturated and trans fats,” says Kevin Cowell, DO, LVPG Family Medicine–Hecktown Oaks.

 If you haven’t already, gather your family history of cancer, heart disease and other conditions.
-Share this information with your health care provider.
+Share this information with your primary care clinician.

 Your 40s:

 Between finances, work and family, men face many pressures.
-“Save time to unwind and connect with others,” Pedersen says.
-“If you feel overwhelmed or hopeless, talk with your health care provider.”
+“Save time to unwind and connect with others,” Dr. Pedersen says.
+“If you feel overwhelmed or hopeless, talk with your primary care clinician.”

 Also ask about screenings for diabetes and some cancers, including colorectal and prostate.
 Tests can find these diseases early when they’re easier to treat.
 The best schedule depends on your personal and family health history.